 Lightning Awareness and Safety

-June 19, 2023 // Article by: Brad Miller
+May 31, 2024 // Article by: Brad Miller

 If you are outdoors, keep moving to find a safe shelter.
 There is NO safe place outside in a thunderstorm.
-If you absolutely cannot find a shelter, stay away from hills, trees (especially isolated ones), poles and fence rows.
+If you absolutely cannot find shelter, stay away from hills, trees (especially isolated ones), poles and fence rows.
 Keep in mind, baseball dugouts (or similar shelters), highway overpasses, and bodies of water do not protect you from lightning.
 Cars with hard top roofs do provide safety because the electricity from the lightning will go around the metal frame into the ground; therefore, do not lean against car doors during a thunderstorm.

-Here are a few facts about lightning:
+Here are some interesting facts about lightning:

 Finally, we get a lot of questions about what exactly is heat lightning.
 Heat lightning is not the result of a very hot day at a particular location.
 In fact, it is an actual thunderstorm that is so far away that a person can see the lightning from it, but not hear the thunder.
 This is because light can travel farther than sound, so the sound of the thunder dissipates before it reaches the observer.